API

 Read session messages

-curl -s -H "X-API-Key: $API_KEY" "$API/session-messages?session_id=ses-001&session_id=ses-002&limit_per_session=20"
+curl -s -H "X-API-Key: $API_KEY" "$API/session-messages?session_id=ses-001&session_id=ses-002&appId=docs&limit_per_session=20"

 Health & Compatibility

 Use `/healthz` for liveness checks.
-Legacy tenant-scoped routes still exist under `/v1alpha1/mem9s/{tenantID}/...`, but hosted clients should prefer `v1alpha2` plus `X-API-Key`.
+Legacy tenant-scoped routes still exist under `/v1alpha1/mem9s/{tenantID}/...`, but most clients should prefer `v1alpha2` plus `X-API-Key`.

 GET /healthz